 How to Conduct Keyword Sampling in Five Steps:1.
 Prepare a list of universal keywords in the Research Grid (or your respective SEO platform) and download the list.

-This is why Research Grid is so popular — it gives SEOs access to hundreds of millions of keyword rankings.
+This is why Research Grid is so popular — it gives SEOs access to hundreds of millions of keywords' rank positions and other relevant metrics.

 Note: Make sure you have identified your bench-marked keywords that will always be tracked (i.e. those which are vital to your business).